trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 values to persist they must be included as options wherever you configure the mounting of mergerfs (/etc/fstab, systemd, etc.).

-As of v2.41.0 the mount point can also be used and at some point in the future I might remove the pseudo file.

 #### Keys